One of the most important tasks we have as parents is to keep our children safe when travelling in a vehicle.

 place of the seat belt to install the seat, and many parents find them easier to use in some cars.

-how to install forward facing car seat with LATCH?
+how to install a forward-facing car seats with LATCH?

 The top strap enhances the safety provided by the seat and is important to use for all forward-facing seats, even those installed with the car seat belt.
 While the seat belt and LATCH systems are just as safe, caregivers may prefer one system or the other.